 Satiety: How to Promote a Sense of Fullness and Satisfaction in PCOS

-7. Address Stress and Work-Life Balance: Stress has repeatedly been found to dysregulate our satiety signals.
+Stress has repeatedly been found to dysregulate our satiety signals.
 In situations of anxiety, or chronic stress people feel full less easily and will spontaneously eat more.
 It’s been found that satiety is decreased while consuming food while working on a computer – a situation that is common during the pandemic.
 To work on stress practice mindfulness, yoga, meditation, take a bath or find literally any stress reliving activity you enjoy.
-Check out our article providing more practical tips on stress management for the pandemic and beyond here.
 One herbal supplement that can be helpful for both stress and satiety is Relora (a combination of magnolia and phellodendron).

 Adapted from: Ilie, I. R. (2020).
 Neurotransmitter, neuropeptide and gut peptide profile in PCOS-pathways contributing to the pathophysiology, food intake and psychiatric manifestations of PCOS.
 In Advances in Clinical Chemistry (Vol. 96, pp. 85–135).
 Academic Press Inc.